InfamousMusicify/Chains-Plus/README.md

 **Crafting:**
 Obtain a totem of undying and a nether star, put them in a crafting grid, a knowledge book will appear, click it and you will recive a Chains+ crafting item.

-Throw your CHainmail set and or elytra on the ground and right click with the Chains+ Item, the Armor will be modified.
+Throw your Chainmail set and or elytra on the ground and right click with the Chains+ Item, the Armor will be modified.
 __A Full set will grant you another row of health.__

 (When wearing the Enhanced armor on login you'll get 2 full health bars so you dont have to eat every login.)